PVSSLR/pvsslr.github.io/Courses.md

 ### Beginning Fortran for Science and Engineering Students, Udemy, August 2019
 ### Geoprocessing using python, IIRS-ISRO Outreach Programme, July 2019
 ### Arduino Step by Step More than 50 Hours Complete Course, Udemy, June 2019

 ### ENGR2000X: A Hands-on Introduction to Engineering Simulations, edX, May 2019

 ### Linux Command Line Basics, Udemy, Feburary 2019
+<p align="justify">In today's world, learning Linux is a must since its an open source operating system.
+Used in server deployment, robotics(ROS), embedded systems and the list goes on.
+This course help you to navigate, manipulate, create, view files, write custom linux commands, install virtual machine etc using linux command line.</p>

 ### Programming Foundations with JavaScript, HTML and CSS, Coursera, August 2018
 <p align="justify">This course introduce you to HTML, CSS and Javascript.
 Though, it is a short course it helped me to design and modify various part of this website.
 If you want to learn full web development I suggest Dr. Angela Yu's "The Complete 2020 Web Development Bootcamp" on Udemy.<p>

 ### Python for Everybody Specialization, Coursera, May 2018 - March 2019
 <p align="justify">This one of my favorite courses, the course instructor Dr. charles severance has done an excellent work and
 the way he teaches this course makes it more intresting.
 This course is the first part of the python specialization.
 This course